-Trump, Republicans Meet Tuesday During Crucial Week on Immigration
+Trump, Republicans Meet as GOP-Controlled House Prepares for Immigration Votes

 While the White House has said he backs both bills, some Republicans are still skittish that the President could thwart the hard-fought compromise bill with a random tweet or off-the-cuff comment.

-“I’m a lot nervous,” said one GOP aide.
-“Just the slip of the tongue by the President and you can blow this whole thing up.”
+"I'm a lot nervous," said one GOP aide before the meeting.
+"Just the slip of the tongue by the President and you can blow this whole thing up."

+Just hours before heading to the Hill Tuesday, Trump unloaded on Democrats over immigration, once again blaming them for the family separations and accusing them on Twitter of wanting "illegal immigrants, no matter how bad they may be, to pour into and infest our Country, like MS-13."

+And in a speech, he strayed from his prepared remarks to express frustration about the issue and said he planned to make changes to the legislation.

 Republicans have been working behind closed doors for weeks to hammer out an agreement that will make it possible for members on both ends of the GOP spectrum to get a vote on an immigration bill they prefer.